ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/notes-feature.md

 import { EMPTY } from 'rxjs';
 import { TastingNotesService } from './tasting-notes.service';

-export function createTastingNotesServiceMock() {
+export const createTastingNotesServiceMock = () =>
-  return jasmine.createSpyObj<TastingNotesService>('TastingNotesService', {
+  jasmine.createSpyObj<TastingNotesService>('TastingNotesService', {
     getAll: EMPTY,
     delete: EMPTY,
     save: EMPTY,
   });
-}
 ```

 **Important:** remember to update the `src/app/core/[index.ts|testing.ts]` files.

 ### Store Updates

-There is nothing all that new to learn with the store modifications.
 We will follow the basic pattern we have laid out thus far where:

 - the page or component dispatches an action
 - that action generally sets a `loading` flag (think of it as a "busy state")